JJM429/JJM429/README.md

 ## 🧠 About Me
 - 🎓 **UK Excellence Scholar** in **Computer Science** at *University of Birmingham* — expected graduation *2027*
-- 💻 Aspiring **Software Engineer** with a focus on building scalable, elegant solutions
+- 💻 Aspiring **Software\Data Engineer** with a focus on building scalable, elegant solutions
 - 🌱 Currently learning *Functional Programming, Databases and Web Development, and AI and Machine Learning concepts*
 - 🧩 Interested in technology, sports and continuous learning and development opportunities